Tommytinny/alx-low_level_programming/0x00-hello_world/README.md

 Your program should return 0
 Your program should compile without warning when using the -Wall gcc option
 # File: 6-size.c
 This is a C program that prints the size of various types on the computer it is compiled and run on.
+# File: 100-intel
+This script generates the assembly code (Intel syntax) of a C code and save it in an output file.

+The C file name will be saved in the variable $CFILE.